Who are we?

 Paul Fallon.
 Associate Professor.
 Linguistics; phonology; morphology; historical linguistics; writing systems; Cushitic linguistics.

-Affiliated and Part-Time Faculty in ELC
+Affiliated and Part-Time Faculty in ENLI

 Vanessa Eslinger-Brown.
-Adjunct Instructor in English.
+Adjunct Instructor of English.

 Duncan Warner.
-Adjunct Instructor in English.
-Modernism; Shakespeare; Wittgenstein; 18th-Century British novel.
+Adjunct Instructor of English.